PeakeElectronicInnovation/MCP48FEB/README.md

 ## Author

-Developed by the Open Reactor Control System team, 2025.
+Developed by J. Peake, 2025.